oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 per Holder, e.g., `https://example.com/issuer/holder-1234` and host the JWT Issuer Metadata.
 The Verifier would create a HTTPS GET request to the Holder-specific well-known URI when the SD-JWT VC is verified.
-This would allow the malicious Issuer to keep track where and how oftehn the SD-JWT VC was used.
+This would allow the malicious Issuer to keep track where and how often the SD-JWT VC was used.

 Verifiers are advised to establish trust in an SD-JWT VC by pining specific Issuer identifiers and should monitor suspicious behaviour such as frequently rotating Issuer identifiers.